NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bone Rider.md

 Using your ancestors' bones, you manifest their spirits around you in a fossilized form, terrifying your foes.
-You can cast [[Spells/Mask of Terror|Mask of Terror]] on yourself as a primal innate spell once per day.
+You can cast [[Mask of Terror|Mask of Terror]] on yourself as a primal innate spell once per day.
 When you do, you appear as a skeletal lizardfolk ancestor, twisted in a way that inspires the deepest fears of those who observe you.

 *Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*